 I think when comparing both nuts, as far as nutritionally, they are about the same.

 The Nutrition Winner: Tie

 Health Benefits of Pecans vs Walnuts

 This will be tough because both of these nuts are very good for our health.
 Both are high in unsaturated fats and can help lower cholesterol levels.
 This makes both of them good for the heart.

-Now how about antioxidant levels of pecans versus walnuts, and what’s the difference there?
-Antioxidant levels are important, since antioxidants from plant-based foods neutralize free radicals that can damage our body and health.
-So, antioxidant levels are always important to look it when considering health benefits.
+Now, how about the antioxidant levels of pecans versus walnuts, and what’s the difference there?
+Antioxidant levels are important since antioxidants from plant-based foods neutralize free radicals that can damage our bodies and health.
+So, antioxidant levels are always important to look at when considering health benefits.

 But since then, new research has been released that’s shown that walnuts are actually almost twice as high as pecans or any other nut in antioxidant polyphenols.
 According to LiveScience,